Language: EN

 Side Effect Functions

-Functions that are used to perform actions but do not need to return a value, such as functions that print to the console or modify global variables, typically have a return type of void.
+Functions that are used to perform actions but do not need to return a value, such as functions that print to the console or modify global variables, usually have a return type of void.

 function logMessage(message: string): void {